Probing baryogenesis with gravitational waves

-\textit{(B) $\Phi$ decay to baryons (direct baryogenesis)}\\ A simple renormalizable model, in this case, includes: \beq \mathcal{L}\supset y_\chi\Phi\chi\chi+g_i\chi\bar{u}_i\varphi+\lambda_{ij}\varphi d_i d_j +{\rm{h.c.}}, \eeq where $\chi$ is a singlet Majorana fermion, $\varphi$ is an up-type diquark scalar, and the flavor indices $i,~j=1,2,3$ in down-type quark combination $d_i d_j$ should be antisymmetric.
+\textit{(B) $\Phi$ decay to baryons (direct baryogenesis)}\\ A simple renormalizable model, in this case, includes \beq \mathcal{L}\supset y_\chi\Phi\chi\chi+g_i\chi\bar{u}_i\varphi+\lambda_{ij}\varphi d_i d_j +{\rm{H.c.}}, \eeq where $\chi$ is a singlet Majorana fermion, $\varphi$ is an up-type diquark scalar, and the flavor indices $i,~j=1,2,3$ in down-type quark combination $d_i d_j$ should be antisymmetric.
 In the viable parameter region, the decay proceeds with $\Phi\rightarrow \chi\chi$, followed by $\chi\rightarrow udd$.

-Both models are subject to cosmological conditions which impose lower limits on $m_\Phi$ and $m_\chi$ or $m_N$.
+Both models are subject to cosmological conditions that impose lower limits on $m_\Phi$, $m_\chi$, or $m_N$.
 For $\Phi$ to decay to baryons (before BBN), it is subject to kinematic conditions: $m_\Phi\gtrsim 2$ GeV, and $m_\chi\gtrsim1$ GeV.
-For $\Phi$ asymmetry to be transferred to the SM leptons via $N$ before the EW phase transition, $m_\Phi>2 m_N\gtrsim O(0.1)$ GeV \cite{Klaric:2020phc}.
-In addition, for both models, the potential asymmetry washout effects should be either suppressed or can be compensated by a larger initial $\Phi$ asymmetry produced during its oscillation (which has been shown viable in the last section).
-Furthermore, relevant laboratory experiments at energy and intensity frontiers searching for B-violation, color-charged new particles, sterile neutrinos, etc., may provide additional constraints on model parameters.
-In Section~\ref{sec:transfer} of the Supplemental Material, we elaborate on relevant constraints and demonstrate examples of viable parameter regions.
-On the other hand, as we will see in our GW results, an upper limit in mass of $m_\Phi\lesssim O(10)$ GeV corresponds to the currently detectable GW peak frequency range, which is below $\sim O(100)$ Hz.
-This, combined with the aforementioned cosmological lower limit of $m_\Phi\gtrsim O(0.1-1)$ GeV, demonstrates that intriguingly the parameter range of our interest points to new physics at the energy scale of $O(0.1-10)$ GeV, indicating a new potential complementarity between GW detection and laboratory searches across particle physics frontiers.
+For $\Phi$ asymmetry to be transferred to SM leptons via $N$ before the EW phase transition requires $m_\Phi>2 m_N\gtrsim O(0.1)$ GeV \cite{Klaric:2020phc}.
+In addition, for both models, the potential asymmetry washout effects should be either suppressed or compensated by a larger initial $\Phi$ asymmetry produced during its oscillation (which has been shown to be viable in the last section).
+Furthermore, relevant laboratory experiments at the energy and intensity frontiers, searching for B-violation, color-charged new particles, and sterile neutrinos, among others, may provide additional constraints on model parameters.
+In Section D of Supplemental Material, we elaborate on relevant constraints and demonstrate examples of viable parameter regions.